git/git.github.io/rev_news/drafts/edition-78.md

   Code developers can include them in their repositories to let others know how to correctly cite their software.
 Supported by GitHub, Zenodo and Zotero.

-* [GitUI](https://github.com/extrawurst/gitui) is a blazing fast terminal-ui for Git written in Rust, meant to work reliably even on large repositories.
+* [GitUI](https://github.com/extrawurst/gitui) is a blazing fast terminal based GUI for Git written in Rust, meant to work reliably even on large repositories.
   Similar to [tig](https://jonas.github.io/tig/).